Sunday, April 30, 2006

 One more tip to please your plants:

-Regular watering during hot days is, of course, essential--especially if you are growing in containers.
+Regular watering during hot days is, of course, essential, especially if you're growing in containers.
 Raised beds also dry out faster than regular garden beds.
 Supposedly by the time a plant shows signs of wilting, it is already in extreme distress.

 Note: Unless you live in the Southern U.S. or other warm climate, it's not too late to get a little gourmet salad garden going.
-More details in the next day or two.
+Check out my post, How To Grow Your Own Gourmet Lettuce from Seed - It's Easier than You Think!, for inspiration and tips.

 Thursday, April 13, 2006